Farmingdale, New York: Rail

 The Long Island Rail Road's Farmingdale station – a major station on the LIRR's Main Line, serving Ronkonkoma Branch trains – is located within the village's downtown area.
 Additionally, the LIRR's Central Branch forms much of the village's southern border – although it makes no stops within Farmingdale.

 The village is also the site of a transit-oriented development centered around the LIRR station.

 Bus

 The Village of Farmingdale is served by two Nassau Inter-County Express (NICE) routes: the n70 and n71.

 Greenway

-A Long Island Greenway is planned from Farmingdale to Montauk.
+A new greenway – to be known as the Long Island Greenway – is planned to be constructed from Farmingdale to Montauk.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Farmingdale.

 Power

-PSEG Long Island provides power to all homes and businesses within Farmingdale.
+PSEG Long Island provides power to all homes and businesses within Farmingdale, on behalf of the Long Island Power Authority.

 Sewage

 Farmingdale is located within the Nassau County Sewage District and is connected to its sanitary sewer network.